Here is the Text Version of the Interview

 A typical client is someone who’s matured to the point that there is a CFO controller in place, they have gone through all early-stage mishegoss and they became a good tax-paying citizen.
 If someone is paying a million or more in taxes, that’s a good conversation to have.

-How do people get started setting up an ESOP?
+How do people get started setting up an employee stock ownership plan?

 The first thing we do is have formal conversations with the owner, get a sense of the revenues, how profitable they are, the industry and the like.
 If it makes sense, I’ll ask them to allow us to do analysis to give them their optics into the future and we immediately set up a data room.